College of Business

 FIN 4905r.
 Directed Individual Study (1–3).
 This course permits study or exploration into a specialized topic of finance that is not included in one of the other finance courses.
 It also permits advanced and extensive study of finance topics beyond that included in the other finance courses.
 The study is conducted with the direct supervision of an individual faculty member.
 This course may not be used as one of the two required finance electives detailed in the major requirements.
 May be repeated to a maximum of five times with the requirement that the topic changes each time.
 Consent of the department chairperson is required.

 FIN 4934r.
 Senior Seminar in Finance (3).
 Prerequisites: CGS 2518, FIN 3244, and FIN 3403 with a grade of "B-" or better.
 May be repeated to a maximum of nine semester hours as topics vary.
 Additional prerequisites may be required depending on the topic.

 FIN 4941.
 Finance Internship (3).
 (S/U grade only.)
-Prerequisite: Instructor permission.
+Prerequisite: FIN 3403 and FIN 3244.
 This internship is designed for College of Business students who desire to gain real world experience in the finance field through on-the-job practice.
 Students work under the direction of an approved industry professional, a faculty advisor, and the internship director.